nicholasferguson/Display.Quaternion.Rotation/README.md

  This 'X Y Z' represents a point's coordinates in 3D space.  <br>

-Note:  plotPrism.py is coded to handle a fixed range of X Y Z.  In next iteration it will handle a wider range.
-Reader can also coordinate values of X Y Z.
+Note:  plotPrism.py is coded to handle a fixed range of X Y Z values.
+In next version it will handle a wider range.
+Reader can also change values of X Y Z.

+**Overall Algorithm:**
- Procedure: quaternion rotator multiplied with pure quaternion and result is a 2nd pure quaternion.
+A 'quaternion rotator' multiplied with 'pure quaternion' to result in a 2nd 'pure quaternion'.

  **To display this rotation**
  We fill out wire frames of both pure quaternions. <br>